ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/10-Checking_PDB_Files.md

 - "Small errors in the input structure may cause MD simulations to became unstable or give unrealistic results."
 ---

-In this lesson we will go through the steps of setting up a fully solvated protein system for simulation with GROMACS and AMBER/NAMD.
-While there are many commercial programs and interactive graphical interfaces designed to assist with the system preparation, we will describe system preparation using only free command line driven tools.
-The emphasis of this lesson is to explore the ways to create a reproducible molecular modeling workflow by automating preparation and simulation steps.
+In this lesson we will go through the steps of setting up a fully solvated protein system for simulation with AMBER/NAMD and GROMACS.
+While there are many commercial programs and interactive graphical interfaces designed to assist with system preparation.
+While these tools are easy to use and don't require as much learning efforts as command line tools, they are offer only a limited functionality, and most importantly results obained with WEB/GUI tools are not reproducible and prone to human error.
+Therefore, we will focus on system preparation using only scriptable command line driven tools.
+The emphasis of this lesson is to expose you to the various methods that can be used to create a reproducible molecular modeling workflow by automating preparation and simulation steps.
+One of the advantages of such approach is that once a workflow script have been developed it can be easily modified for other systems or conditions (for example if an updated version of pdb file is released, you can prepare a new simulation system with a single click).

 ## Important Things to Check in a PDB File
 Small errors in the input structure may cause MD simulations to become unstable or give unrealistic results.
 The most common problems in PDB files include:

-- missing atoms
+- missing sidechain atoms
+- missing fragments
 - clashes between atoms
 - multiple chains
 - alternate conformations
 - non-protein molecules (crystallographic waters, ligands, modified amino acids, etc.)
 - disulfide bonds
-- missing amino acid residues
 - wrong assignment of the N and O atoms in the amide groups of ASN and GLN, and the N and C atoms in the imidazole ring of HIS

-Some problems can be identified and corrected automatically (e.g. missing atoms and some clashes) while other may have mutiple solutions (e.g. alternate conformations, several protein chains, non-protein molecules, missing residues) and require researcher's decision.
+Some problems can be identified and corrected automatically (e.g. missing atoms and some clashes) while other may have mutiple solutions (e.g. alternate conformations, several protein chains, non-protein molecules, missing residues) and require your decision.

 In this section we will learn how to identify and correct for multiple chains, alternate conformations, non-protein molecules, and disulphide bonds.